zerynth/docs/docs/reference/boards/firebeetle_esp8266/docs/index.md

 !!! note
 	No user intervention on the device is required for the upload process.

+!!! important
+	To exploit the Wi-Fi chip functionalities of the FireBeetle ESP8266, the [lib.espressif.esp8266wifi library](https://docs.zerynth.com/latest/official/lib.espressif.esp8266wifi/docs/index.html#esp8266wifi) must be installed (some example code is provided).

 ## Firmware Over the Air update (FOTA)

 The Firmware Over the Air feature allows to update the device firmware at runtime.
 Zerynth FOTA in the DFRobot FireBeetle ESP8266 device is available for bytecode only.